 Blood stains:

-Blood stains can be difficult to remove, but it’s important to act quickly before the stain has a chance to set.
-Start by blotting the stain with a clean, dry cloth to absorb as much of the blood as possible.
-Then, mix equal parts water and hydrogen peroxide in a small bowl and apply it to the stain with a soft cloth or sponge.
+Blood stains can be difficult to remove, but acting quickly before the stain can set is essential.
+Start by blotting the stain with a clean, dry cloth to absorb as much blood as possible.
+Then, mix water and hydrogen peroxide in a small bowl and apply them to the stain with a soft cloth or sponge.
 Gently scrub the stain, rinse the surface with warm water, and wipe it dry.

 Water stains: